Students

 Number of hours: 10

-Description: In collaboration with the University Library, a course on training in information search skills will be taught.
-At the end of the activity, students should be able to identify and search for the relevant bibliography and data in their field of study.
-The duration of this activity is estimated at 10 hours during an academic year.
+Description: In collaboration with the University Library, a course on information search skills will be offered.
+Upon completion of the activity, students should be able to identify and search for bibliographies and data relevant to their field of study.
+The estimated duration of this activity is 10 hours over an academic year.
 The course will be taught in Spanish.
-This activity supports the achievement of the general competence CB11 and the capacity CA01.
-All students must participate in this activity.
-The activity will be held in October or November, depending on the availability of the University Library staff.
-The date of the seminar will be the same for all students in the line of research, without distinction by type of dedication.
+This activity supports the achievement of general competency CB11 and competency CA01.
+All students are required to participate in this activity.
+The activity will be held in October or November, depending on the availability of University Library staff.
+The seminar will be held on the same date for all students in the research field, regardless of their degree program.

-Control procedure: Attendance at the activity will be controlled by obtaining the signature of the attendees on an attendance sheet.
-In addition, the University Library provides the evaluation that the students achieve based on the degree of achievement of the objectives set.
+Monitoring Procedure: Attendance at the activity will be monitored by collecting attendees' signatures on an attendance sheet.
+In addition, the University Library will provide students with an evaluation based on their level of achievement of the objectives set.

 Number of hours: 480

-Description: With the support of the University of La Laguna, through the "grants for stays in other centres associated with the development of doctoral theses", students will be encouraged to carry out at least one research stay in a national or international centre.
-The duration of the stay will be at least 3 months to comply with the provisions regarding the doctorate with International Mention.
-The stays will preferably be enjoyed from the second academic year onwards.
-The dedication in hours has been estimated based on a stay of 3 months at a rate of 40 hours of work per week.
-Obviously, this dedication may be greater or less depending on the duration of the stay.
+Description: With the support of the University of La Laguna, through the "grants for research stays at other centers associated with the development of doctoral theses," students will be encouraged to undertake at least one research stay at a national or international center.
+The duration of the stay will be at least 3 months to comply with the requirements for the PhD with International Mention.
+The stays will preferably begin in the second academic year.
+The estimated time commitment has been based on a 3-month stay at a rate of 40 hours of work per week.
+Obviously, this commitment may be greater or less depending on the length of the stay.
 This activity supports the achievement of the basic competence CB16 and the capacity CA04.
-This activity is optional as it depends fundamentally on the availability of funding.
-In any case, all students will be encouraged to do it.
+This activity is optional as it depends primarily on the availability of funding.
+In any case, all students will be encouraged to participate.

-Control procedure: The Academic Committee will record the data of the students and research centres where the former carried out a work stay.
-To verify that the stay was carried out successfully, the Academic Committee of the doctoral programme will request a report from the researcher at the centre hosting the doctoral student on the activities carried out.
-The researcher will also be asked to assess the degree of satisfaction with the work carried out during the stay.
+Monitoring Procedure: The Academic Committee will record the data of the students and research centers where the first students undertake a work placement.
+To verify that the placement was successful, the Academic Committee of the doctoral program will request a report from the researcher at the center hosting the doctoral student on their work.
+The researcher will also be asked to rate the student's level of satisfaction with the work carried out during the placement.

-Mobility actions: The duration of the stay will be at least 3 months to comply with the provisions regarding the doctorate with International Mention.
+Mobility Activities: The duration of the stay will be at least 3 months to comply with the requirements for the PhD with International Mention.